 A Wheelchair Ramp assists passengers with a wheeled mobility device in boarding and detraining.
 Lower-level coach seating and accessible bedrooms are also available for those with mobility needs.

-Food offerings on the Empire Builder
+Food on the Empire Builder

 Amtrak Empire Builder Cafe Car

-The location of the Cafe Car
+The Location of the Cafe Car

 Amtrak Empire Builder Dining Car